Lora Festiva

 Contact Calls: Softer calls may be used for contact between flock members, particularly during foraging or when flying together, helping to maintain group cohesion.

-Mimicry: They are not as renowned for mimicry as some parrot species, the Southern Festive Amazon can imitate certain environmental sounds and, to some extent, human speech, especially if they have been socialized.
+Mimicry: They are not as renowned for mimicry as some parrot species, the Southern Festive Amazon imitate certain environmental sounds and, to some extent, human speech if they have been socialized.